 More work lies ahead to fight Zika, other threats: CDC chief

 A year ago, the mosquito-borne Zika virus was only beginning to reveal itself as a threat to pregnant women and their unborn babies.
-Thomas Frieden, director of U.S. Centers for Disease Control and Prevention attends a news conference in San Juan March 8, 2016.
+Since then, U.S. officials have issued 60 travel alerts along with guidance for athletes and tourists traveling to the Olympics in Rio.

 Comments